Well, would you….jump off a bridge? I did. Let me set the stage a bit for this story.

 - Make time to personally recognize birthdays and anniversaries.
 It only takes a few moments to send out birthday and (work) anniversary notes to team members.
 I lost count of the wonderful notes I received in response to this simple (and important) gesture.

 - Don’t forget team members who work in other locations.
 Whenever we held “all hands” meetings we used web conference technology to make team members in all locations a part of the event.
 In situations where time zone differences made it difficult to include everyone, we recorded the team meeting and then scheduled time with the remote locations to cover highlights and answer questions.
 Investing time (either in person or via web conference) with team members in other locations will help you better understand what is going on there…and will help them to better understand where you are coming from.

 - Seek first to understand.
-I am a long time fan of Steven Covey’s work.
+I am a long-time fan of Steven Covey’s work.
 His, “seek first to understand, then to be understood,” message is one of my favorites.
-I have experienced a lot of leader frustration around team members not seeming to understand organizational priorities, strategies or decisions.
-Yet I rarely saw an investment on the leaders’ part to truly understand the team members’ perspective.
-Invest time in truly understanding the challenges, concerns, priorities and ideas of your team and you will likely have a much easier time getting them to understand what is important to you.
+I have experienced a lot of leader frustration around team members not seeming to understand organizational priorities, strategies, or decisions.
+Yet I rarely saw an investment on the leaders’ part to truly understand the team members’ perspectives.
+Invest time in truly understanding the challenges, concerns, priorities, and ideas of your team and you will likely have a much easier time getting them to understand what is important to you.

 So, no… you don’t need to jump off a bridge.
 Though it sure is a lot of fun!